yashjainio/microsoft-agent-framework-youtube/README.md

 - Chaining multiple agents in a sequential execution pattern.
 - Passing outputs between agents to complete complex multi-step tasks.

-### **9. Sequential Multi-Agent Workflow with Intermediate Responses in Microsoft Agent Framework**
+### **9. Concurrent Fan-Out Workflows in Microsoft Agent Framework**

-- Streaming and surfacing intermediate agent outputs during execution.
+- Running multiple agents in parallel using the concurrent execution pattern.
-- Improving responsiveness and observability in multi-agent pipelines.
+- Aggregating results from simultaneous agent runs for efficiency and scale.

 ### **10. Conditional Routing & Handoffs in Microsoft Agent Framework**